 Anxiety made way for that giddy high I get whenever I’m behind the wheel with open road in front of me.
 I was getting psyched!

 As with any classic roadtrip, the fun part is getting there.
 There are a lot of great stops along the way to Key West – many are nature or outdoor related.

 My first stop in Florida Keys is Biscayne Bay National Park.
 Within sights of Miami, this national park (my #37) consists of a series of keys.
 Guided boat tours depart from the park’s Dante Fascell Visitor Center on select Thursdays, Fridays, Saturdays and Sundays (reservation highly recommended) to Boca Chita Key.
 While waiting for my boat to depart, I poked around the small marina trying to spot the manatees I heard was hanging around.
 No luck though.

 My experience at Boca Chita was a mixed bag.
 It’s a beautiful island but so far removed from a wilderness experience I’ve come to associate with national parks.
 Our arrival at the key was greeted by unmistakable reggaeton blaring from various sleek yachts moored in the key’s little harbor.
 People were all over the grassy flat part of the island: sun tanning, dancing, or grilling.
 I felt like I was crashing the beach party of Miami’s rich and beautiful.
 My mouth was agape at the surreal surrounding.
 What is going on?

 We climbed up the lighthouse where we enjoyed a bird’s eye view of the revelers.
 My tour guide said, “Look at it this way.
 By keeping the partiers in one spot, we are be able to protect the rest of the park more.”
-I wasn’t convinced.
+I nodded, but I wasn’t convinced.